 We traveled around Japan (Tokyo, Kyoto, Kamakura), with some smaller trips to Korea, Taiwan and Thailand.
 After leaving Japan we traveled through some of the US (Hawaii and the West Coast).
 After getting back to The Netherlands for two weeks, we flew over to Australia, then to Bali.

 From Bali we traveled on to Osaka for Devcon after which we revisited Korea and the US again (Chicago, Denver and NYC this time).
 From New York we flew over to London, and finally completing our second time around the world back to Amsterdam at the end of 2019.

 2019 was full of change for me.
-My student life became a working life, and I went from living at the same place to traveling around.
+It marked an end to my 5 years of university and I went from living in Amsterdam to traveling the world.
 In my previous year review I wrote that I would speak at more conferences, travel to more places and graduate.
 And I did.

 With the current situation around COVID-19 it is good to be steady in the same location for a while, so I can't look ahead and make those predictions again.
 It will take some time for travel to resume and many events have been canceled, postponed or moved to the virtual space.

 This could be a nice opportunity to take part in more virtual events, but I don't think they are a real replacement for actual personal contact.
 In any case I am looking forward to an exciting 2020 (but perhaps not too exciting!).